-Features marula oil and very pure nontoxic ingredients.
-A miracle worker for dry skin types, even works for eczema sufferers.
+Features marula oil and very pure non-toxic ingredients.
+A miracle worker for dry skin types, it even works for eczema sufferers.
 Reduces fine lines and tones skin.

 May cause breakouts.

 A great product that has earned a loyal customer base for producing noticeable results with natural ingredients.

 Formulated with plant oils that are packed with antioxidants that improve skin's texture and tone.
 Eases the appearance of fine lines.
 Brand only uses natural ingredients and is cruelty-free.